AdamAdham/AI-Notes/README.md

 Right to left is back prop
 <img src="back prop.png" alt="back propagation" width="500" height="auto">

-# Diagnostics
-**A test that you run to gain insight into what is/isn't working with a learning algorithm, to gain guidance into improving its performance**

 ## Evaluating Performance
 **When it is hard to plot the graph of the function** _We can split the training set into two subsets, a larger part is the training set and another smaller set is the test set_ <br>